pgalmiche/repo-setter/README.md

 - doc: contains the doxygen files for automatic documentation
 - install: contains the files to create and manage docker containers
-- scripts: contains the script to add the repo_setter files
+- scripts: contains the script to add the repo-setter files

 The files available are:
 - Makefile: contains commands for automation.
 See [corresponding section](#make-and-its-makefile)

 ### Automation with Doxygen
-[This project documentation](https://pgalmiche.gitlab.io/repo_setter/) has been automatically generated using the [doxygen software](https://www.doxygen.nl/).
+[This project documentation](https://pgalmiche.gitlab.io/repo-setter/) has been automatically generated using the [doxygen software](https://www.doxygen.nl/).

 The [doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) git submodule is used for its personalized theme.